Two students charged after unloaded gun found at local middle school

 Both 7th graders are charged with illegally carrying of a firearm on a school property, firearm free zone.
 The 13-year-old is also facing one count of aggravated assault.

-The school system says parents are being notified and the students involved potentially face expulsion.
+The school system said parents were notified and that the students involved could potentially face expulsion.

 More News